app-generator/admin-dashboards/README.md

 # [Admin Dashboards](https://app-generator.dev/admin-dashboards/)

-**[Free Dashboards](https://app-generator.dev/admin-dashboards/open-source/)** crafted by the **[App-Generator](https://app-generator.dev/)** platform with basic modules, database, ORM, modular codebase, and deployment scripts on top of modern UI Kits.
+**[Free Admin Dashboards](https://app-generator.dev/admin-dashboards/open-source/)** crafted by the **[App-Generator](https://app-generator.dev/)** platform with basic modules, database, ORM, modular codebase, and deployment scripts on top of modern UI Kits.
 For newcomers, a **dashboard** is a set of pages that are easy to read and offer information to the user in real-time regarding his business.

 <br />